 - Left side heart failure—slows flow of blood out of the heart and to the body.
 Blood may also build up in the left side of the heart.
 It will then lead to a back up of blood into the lungs.

 If fluid has backed up in the body or lungs it is called congestive heart failure.
-It is also possible to have failure on both sides of the heart.
-The poor flow of blood will eventually also damage other organs like kidneys.
+A person can also have failure on both sides of the heart.
+In time, the poor flow of blood will damage other organs like the kidneys.

 Copyright © Nucleus Medical Media, Inc.

-Heart failure in kids is often caused by a problem with how blood moves through the heart.
-The heart muscle is has to work harder than normal to make blood flow.
-This may be caused by birth defects such as:
+Heart failure in children is often caused by a problem with how blood moves through the heart.
+The heart muscle has to work harder than normal to make blood flow.
+This may be caused by birth defects, such as:

 - Leaky heart valves